joolstorrentecalo/gitlab-foss/doc/administration/geo/setup/database.md

 On each node running a Patroni instance on the primary site **starting on the Patroni Leader instance**:

-1. SSH into your Patroni instance and sign in as root:
+1. SSH into your Patroni instance and log in as root:

    ```shell
    sudo -i